 An independent contractor is a person or a business that performs services, produces outcomes, or produces products for a business under a written or implied agreement or contract.
 The independent contractor is not subject to the client's control or direction, except as stated in a contract.

-The independent contractor decides how to provide the contracted services and negotiates deadlines and deliverables.
-The expected outcome of the contract may be as specific as composing a 250-page book or as loose as general assistance and training help to convert the organization to a team-based workplace.
+An independent contractor decides how to provide the contracted services and negotiates deadlines and deliverables.
+The expected outcome of a contract may be as specific as composing a 250-page book or as loose as general assistance and training assistance to convert an organization to a team-based workplace.

-While the company contracting for someone's services can set the outcomes and the final products, they cannot tell the contractor how, when, or where to do the work.
-The independent contractor determines their hours of work, their worksite, and the needed equipment.
+While a company contracting for someone's services can set the outcomes and the final products, they cannot tell a contractor how, when, or where to do the work.
+An independent contractor determines their hours of work, their worksite, and the needed equipment.
 A contractor makes all of the decisions about product or service production as long as it meets the expectations of the customer.

 An independent contractor provides the contracted services independently, not as an employee.
 The contracting agency does not control whether the contractor subcontracts a portion or all of the work to subcontractors.

-Independent contractors pay their own taxes and Social Security.
-Contractors handle their own relationship with the Internal Revenue Service (IRS) by using the appropriate forms and procedures.
+Independent contractors pay their own income and FICA taxes by using the appropriate IRS forms and procedures.